LesliTech/Lesli/docs/rubyrails/rails-courier.md

     end
 end
 ```
+The location where the methods of an engine for Courrier are declared is:
+/lib/[Engine Name]

+Example:

+>  /lib/focus/task.rb

 If we want to access these methods from another engine like CloudDriver, there must be on Courier the following: